 Quality of Life

-I try not to argue exact language much.
+January 18th, 2025I try not to argue exact language much.
 I try to keep my approach to language as a descriptivist.
 Language evolves in terrible and funny ways.
 Metroidvania is an awful term, but it's a term with history I will use long before I use the term Search Action(a genre name that has the same appeal as calling hotdogs Intestined Scraps).
 Sure, some phrases like Backtracking are too misguided for me to tolerate, but Quality-of-Life isn't like that.
 So called QoL changes can mean a lot of of things to a lot of people, but I'm going to talk about a way I see it used a lot.
 Maybe the most common way(The usages I get exposed to are surely extremely biased).

 We often treat Quality-of-Life changes like freebies.
 Changes that are only an improvement.
-Changes that don't actually change the actual game (the definition of which will vary wildly depending on who you ask).
+Changes that don't change the actual game (the definition of 'actual' will vary wildly depending on who you ask).
 Changes that just make things nicer, more enjoyable, smoother.
 Changes that simply add up over time to make something a better game.
 Less menuing, automating repetitive tasks, smoothing out randomness... generally just adding consistency where the controls, UI, or meta-systems are fighting you.
 They just make things better, right?

 There are no free lunches

-Here is the point where I am tempted to say something catchy like "there is no such thing as a Quality-of-Life change".
-Unfortunately, that's a bit too reductive.
-Instead I will say: if you're a designer, you should pretend that there is no such thing as a Quality-of-Life change.
+...
 Because for every change that might actually be a strict improvement, 10 changes happen with consequences that went unconsidered.
-That doesn't make these changes even necessarily a net negative, but it's important we at least know what is happening.
-If a change seems so obviously good, we should at least be a little suspicious of it!
+That doesn't make these changes even necessarily a net negative, but it's important we at least know what is happening in our game!
+If a change seems so obviously good, we should at least be a little suspicious, and ask why we didn't do it that way to begin with!

-...
-But they also changed the game, changed what was rewarded.
-The modern way we talk about frame data still doesn't apply to older games, even when we bring younger players and modern perspectives to them(They DO change from these two things, but in different ways).
 Being assured of a first-possible-frame input for any normal fundamentally changes the risk reward of pressure.
 Removing things like variable wake-up timing strengthens okizeme and setplay.
-It increases the pressure to be optimal because consistency is realistically achievable.
+It increases the necessity to be optimal rather than improvisational because optimal is now realistically achievable.

 Our job is to make problems for the player to solve, not make problems and then immediately solve them for ourselves.
 If we have desire to do that, then the initial problem probably shouldn't exist at all...
 Probably.